apache/spark-website/contributing.md

 comment LGTM you will be expected to help with bugs or follow-up issues on the patch.
 Consistent, judicious use of LGTMs is a great way to gain credibility as a reviewer with the broader community.
 - Sometimes, other changes will be merged which conflict with your pull request's changes.
 The PR can't be merged until the conflict is resolved.
-This can be resolved with `git fetch origin` followed by `git merge origin/master` and resolving the conflicts by hand, then pushing the result to your branch.
+This can be resolved by, for example, adding a remote to keep up with upstream changes by `git remote add upstream https://github.com/apache/spark.git`, running `git fetch upstream` followed by `git rebase upstream/master` and resolving the conflicts by hand, then pushing the result to your branch.
 - Try to be responsive to the discussion rather than let days pass between replies

 <h3>Closing Your Pull Request / JIRA</h3>